The generalized Fermat equation with exponents 2, 3, n: Abstract

 We study the Generalized Fermat Equation $x^2 + y^3 = z^p$, to be solved in coprime integers, where $p \ge 7$ is prime.
 Using modularity and level lowering techniques, the problem can be reduced to the determination of the sets of rational points satisfying certain $2$-adic and $3$-adic conditions on a finite set of twists of the modular curve~$X(p)$.

 We first develop new local criteria to decide if two elliptic curves with certain types of potentially good reduction at 2 and 3 can have symplectically or anti-symplectically isomorphic $p$-torsion modules.
 Using these criteria we produce the minimal list of twists of~$X(p)$ that have to be considered, based on local information at $2$ and~$3$; this list depends on $p \bmod 24$.
-Using recent results on mod~$p$ representations with image in the normalizer of a split Cartan subgroup, the list can be further reduced in some cases.
+Recent results on mod~$p$ representations with image in the normalizer of a split Cartan subgroup allow us to reduce the list further in some cases.

 Our second main result is the complete solution of the equation when $p = 11$, which previously was the smallest unresolved~$p$.
-One relevant new ingredient is the use of the `Selmer group Chabauty' method introduced by the third author in a recent preprint, applied in an Elliptic Curve Chabauty context, to determine relevant points on~$X_0(11)$ defined over certain number fields of degree~$12$.
+One relevant new ingredient is the use of the `Selmer group Chabauty' method introduced by the third author in recent work, applied in an Elliptic Curve Chabauty context, to determine relevant points on~$X_0(11)$ defined over certain number fields of degree~$12$.
 This result is conditional on~GRH, which is needed to show correctness of the computation of the class groups of five specific number fields of degree~$36$.

 We also give some partial results for the case $p = 13$.